Loading [MathJax]/jax/output/HTML-CSS/jax.js

 So we expand the table, and use the hash function to relocate the elements within the larger table.

+The actual expansion mechanism is similar to what we do for ArrayLists.
 However it’s important to remember that the value of hash(x) % hSize changes if hSize changes.
 So the elements need to be repositioned within the new larger hash table.

 In this case, I’ve shown the hash table size doubling, because that’s easy to do, despite the fact that it doesn’t lead to prime-number sized tables.